Free Iowa Background Check: How to Search Iowa Records (2023)

 Iowa does not have restrictions on what can be searched in a background check, so it can include any criminal history that has not been sealed or expunged by the court.
 A criminal history can include:

-Do traffic violations show up on criminal background checks?
-It depends on the nature of the screening.
+Whether traffic violations appear on criminal background checks depends on the type of screening conducted.
 For jobs that require the use of a motor vehicle, a driving check is routine to make sure the operator is not a risk to the business.

 Iowa background checks can also show credit history and rental history for those screenings conducted on prospective tenants.
 While Iowa doesn’t restrict what can be searched, information regarding credit history must comply with the FCRA requirements.

-Do Warrants Show Up on a Iowa Background Check?
+Do Warrants Show Up on an Iowa Background Check?

 Typically warrants do not show up on a criminal background check in Iowa.
 Warrants are issued by the court and are served by local law enforcement.
 Law enforcement may or may not publish active warrants on their websites.